-- If you smell gas inside the oven, turn off the gas valve and open windows to ventilate the area.
-Call a plumber or appliance technician to look at the oven; do not attempt to fix it yourself.
+If you smell gas inside the oven when you open it, turn off both the oven's control dial and the its main gas valve and open the windows to ventilate the area.
+Call a plumber or appliance technician to look at the oven if there is a noticeable gas odor; do not attempt to fix it yourself.

-- If there is a strong smell of gas in the kitchen or anywhere else in the house, leave the house immediately and call 911 from outside the house.
+If there is a strong smell of gas in the kitchen or anywhere else in the house, get everyone out of the house immediately.
+Call 911 from outside the house.

 - Circuit tester

 - New ignitor

 Once you are sure the power is off, open the oven door and remove the oven racks to allow access to the base plate.
 Remove the two screws holding the base cover on.
 They are located at the rear of the oven plate.
 Pull the oven plate out and you'll be able to see the ignitor.

 Locate the ignitor and observe carefully how it is situated.
 You will install the new ignitor in exactly the same way.

 Unplug the two wires (or wire harness) connected to the ignitor.
 If the ignitor wires are joined to the appliance wires with wire nuts, untwist the wire nuts to free the wires.
 Remove the two screws that hold the ignitor in place and pull the ignitor from the oven.